reese-verkada/bugdaddy/README.md

 - Clone this repo to your local machine
 - Change directory to enter the repo
 - Remove the .example extension from `backend/config.py.example` and ensure that each config variable has a value
-- Remove the .example extension from `frontend/bugdaddy/static/config.json.example` and ensure that each config key has a value
+- Remove the .example extension from `frontend/bugdaddy/static/config.json.example` and ensure that each config key has a value; API_URL should be "http://localhost:5000"
 - Change directory to `/frontend/bugdaddy/` and run `npm install` followed by `npm run dev`
 - Change directory to `/backend/` and run `pip3 install --no-cache-dir -r requirements.txt`
 - Change directory to the repo root and run `python3 run.py`
 - Go to `http://localhost:8080`; the app should be up and running

+## Production Mode
+Production mode uses Docker containers to make app installation and scaling easier.
+All dependencies are installed automatically and each service is built and started automatically.
+You will need Docker engine and Docker Compose installed, however.

+### Installation instructions
+- Clone this repo to your machine
+- Change directory to enter the repo
+- Remove the .example extension from `backend/config.py.example` and ensure that each config variable has a value
+- Remove the .example extension from `frontend/bugdaddy/static/config.json.example` and ensure that each config key has a value
+- Run `docker-compose up --build -d`; `up` brings the frontend and backend services up; `--build` forces the Docker images to be built; `-d` makes the app run in the background (you can leave this argument out if you want to see logs in the foreground)
+- Go to `http://localhost:8080` or whatever the FQDN is of your host; the app should be up and running